Date: July, 1983

 reappoint is received at least two pay periods (four weeks) in advance.

-Delays in processing a completed USP-2 used to request
+Delays in processing a completed Employee Action Form (EAF) used to request

 reappointment, will always result in a delayed paycheck.